Ex10si0n/algorithms/README.md

 ```

 Using the above parser, the maze can be processed into an 2-D matrix (or array). you can access any `(x, y)` by invoking `maze[x][y]`.

+Please try to understand the psedo code first.
+Solution changes several codes due to specific problem solving. `path` list is recorded in each `dfs()` function's parameter list.

+> Why the `path` list should be recorded in the `dfs()` parameter list but not as instance variable?

 **Sol.** [[src code]](./codes/algorithms/dfs_maze.py)